 I’m an Adobe Certified Instructor and Adobe Certified Expert at Noble Desktop in New York City.

-I teach classes, speak at seminars and events, as well as develop training material.
+I teach classes, speak at seminars and events, and develop training material.

 - Adobe Photoshop